ubccr/hpc-toolset-tutorial/coldfront/README.md

 Now that you've set up the new cloud resource, let's create a new project and request an allocation it:

-- Login as `sfoster` password `ilovelinux` OR using the ColdFront Administration page, use the "Login As" option
+- Using the `ColdFront Administration` page, use the "Login As" option: Under the `Authentication and Authorization` section, click on `Users` then click on `sfoster`
+- At the top right, click on `Login As` which redirects us to the ColdFront home page for the user
 - Click the `Add a project` button and fill out the `Title` and `Description` fields and select a field of science.
 Click the `Save` button.
 - Once redirected to the project detail page, click `Request Resource Allocation` under the Allocations section.
 - Select the cloud resource from the drop down, provide a justification, enter the number of CPU hours, and click the `Submit` button.